Wingman4l7/coinbassist/README.md

 Then, you will need to install the module dependencies.
 Currently that is only [restler], *"an HTTP client library for node.js"*.
 After installing node.js, run this command to do it:

     npm install restler

-## How to Run ##
-For now, this is as simple as:

-    node coinbase-bot.js

 ### Coinbase API key ###